turbokwaka/tiktokar-bot/README.md

-# Telegram Media Downloader Bot for Cobalt
+# Telegram Media Downloader Bot

 ## Overview
-This project is a simple Telegram bot that serves as an interface for the Cobalt app.
-Send the bot a video link, and it will instruct Cobalt (running on a specified port, typically `9000`) to download the video.
-Remember, the port is set during the Cobalt app setup.
+This project is a simple Telegram bot that serves as an interface for the Cobalt-tools app.
+Send the bot a video link, and it will send a video file back.

-> **Note:** The Cobalt package can be [downloaded](https://github.com/imputnet/cobalt/pkgs/container/cobalt) from GitHub.

-## Features
-- **Simple Interface:** Download videos by sending a link via Telegram.
-- **Dockerized:** Easily deploy using Docker and Docker Compose.

 ## Requirements
-- Create your Telegram bot using [BotFather](https://core.telegram.org/bots#6-botfather).
+- Create your Telegram bot using [BotFather](https://t.me/BotFather).
-- Cobalt package (ensure you specify the port during setup).
 - Docker & Docker Compose

 ## Setup